+A large body of literature shows that poor and minority neighborhoods have fewer full service grocery stores, but the determinants of this lack of food access are poorly understood.
 This paper explores the effect of sprawl development on access to fresh, healthy, and affordable food in the United States.
-This work investigates to what extent the grocery landscape, and therefore food access, changed as a result of sprawl.
-The construction of the interstate highway system, which began in the 1950's, reduced transportation costs causing many cities to develop in a sprawling pattern characterized by low population density and car dependence.
-At the same time, the grocery landscape began to change and small grocery stores that sold fresh food were driven out of business in favor of large supercenters.
-This paper first develops a theoretical model for consumer utility in the presence of heterogeneous transportation costs for grocery shopping that depend on travel mode (walking or driving).
+I investigate to what extent the grocery landscape, and therefore food access, changed as a result of sprawl.
+The construction of the interstate highway system, reduced transportation costs causing many cities to develop in a sprawling pattern characterized by low population density and car dependence.
+Simultaneously, the grocery landscape began to change and small grocery stores that sold fresh food were driven out of business in favor of large supercenters.
+This paper first develops a theoretical model for consumer utility in the presence of heterogeneous transportation costs for grocery shopping that depend on travel mode.
 I employ an agent-based simulation to model this preference structure using data on the grocery environment in 3,140 U.S. counties.
 This simulation generates the testable hypothesis that car dependence causes a reduction in grocery stores and worsens food access.
 Finally, this paper uses an instrumental variables (IV) model to test this hypothesis with data from 239 major U.S. cities.
-I use 1947 planned highway rays as the instrument.
 The IV model finds that cities with greater sprawl development and car dependence are more likely to have food access problems.
 Specifically, a 1 percentage point reduction in the number of people driving to work alone is associated with a 1.4 percentage point reduction in the percentage of census tracts with low access to food, and a 1 percentage point increase in the number of people who walk reduces the percentage of tracts with low food access by 5.2 percentage points.